-The National Animal Resource Facility for Biomedical Research (NARF) is an Indian Biomedical Research Institute under the aegis of Indian Council of Medical Research (ICMR) Department of Health Research Ministry of Health & Family Welfare, Government of India.
-The Institute is proposed to have state of the art Animal facilities to be established at Genome Valley in Hyderabad as per National and International norms.
-This will be a unique facilitation Institute for Laboratory Animals and its research pertaining to testing and Authorization on behalf of Government of India.
+The National Animal Resource Facility for Biomedical Research (ICMR-NARFBR) is an Indian Biomedical Research Institute under the aegis of Indian Council of Medical Research (ICMR) Department of Health Research Ministry of Health & Family Welfare, Government of India.
+The Institute is proposed to have State of the art animal facilities to be established at Genome Valley in Hyderabad as per National and International norms.
+This will be a unique facilitation Institute for Laboratory Animals resources and its research pertaining to testing and Authorization on behalf of Government of India.

-The institute will create a world-class infrastructural facility and a single stop solution to make available all biological resources including specialized models such as transgenic and knock out rodents required for testing of various R&D products and for basic, applied and regulatory research to bio-tech, bio-pharma and bio-medical institutions in the country.
+The institute will create a world-class infrastructural facility and a single stop solution to make available all SPF quality biological resources including specialized models such as transgenic and knock out rodents required for testing of various R&D products and for conducting basic, applied and regulatory research to bio-tech, bio-pharma and bio-medical institutions in the country.
 Institute also provide facilities for conducting research to identify alternatives to replace animals for experimentation.
-It will acquire aquatic species for eco-toxicology to give global standard conditions (vivarium) where biomedical treatments are administered.
+It will acquire aquatic species for eco-toxicology studies to give global standard conditions (vivarium) where biomedical treatments are administered.

-The Institute has a mission to facilitate and make available the infrastructure facilities for clinical biomedical research in the area of developmental biology, reproductive biology, neurobiological and behavioral sciences, development of animal models, cardiovascular physiology, stem cell, molecular cell biology, immunology and virology especially AIDS related research accepted globally.
+The Institute has a mission to facilitate and make available the infrastructure facilities for preclinical biomedical research in the area of developmental biology, reproductive biology, neurobiological and behavioral sciences, development of animal models, cardiovascular physiology, stem cell, molecular cell biology, immunology and virology especially AIDS related research accepted globally.
 The Institute will have collaborations with national and international organizations in the fields of Biomedical research and technology.
-The important mission and the goal of the institute is to identify the commonly accepted animal strains also and to develop them to meet the current academic demand.
-The institute will be test and authorize drugs, medical devices and new molecular entities to certify on behalf of government of India prior to human clinical trials and for further submissions for approvals and treatment of human diseases.
+The important mission and the goal of the institute is to identify the commonly accepted animal strains and to develop them to meet the current academic demand.
+The institute will be a test facility to authorize drugs, medical devices and new molecular entities to certify on behalf of government of India prior to human clinical trials and for further submissions for approvals and treatment of human diseases.

 The facility will create an ethically driven research environment in which animal welfare is given top-priority.
 All animal welfare practices will be of highest standards equal to any other country.
 The animals will be provided with adequate social environmental and food enrichment as per the current Indian guidelines.
 An internal ethical review committee process (IAEC) will be set up as per norms of CPCSEA, Ministry of Environment, Forest and Climate Change to scrutinize the animal research work conducted at the facility.
 This ethical review will focus on ensuring compliance with 3 R principles.

-The NCLAS is currently meeting the breeding and experimental needs of over 180 biomedical Institutions in the country.
-The center consists of four wings: the experimental animal facility, the feed preparation facility, the breeding facility and the primate center.
-The experimental facility as the name suggests is meant for conducting animal experiments and the feed preparation and breeding facilities take care of breeding and supply of animals and animal feeds.
-The Primate facility that can maintain 36 rhesus monkeys, was added to the centre 8 years back for basic research and preclinical testing of drugs and vaccine using primates.
-The center has a staff strength of 60, including 4 scientific staff, 12 technical and administrative staff.
-Apart from breeding and supply of animals, the Centre regularly undertakes supply of laboratory animal feed (both maintenance and experimental) and check the health and genetic integrity of laboratory animals under its care.
+The NCLAS is currently meeting the breeding and experimental needs of more than 250 biomedical Institutions in the country.
+The center consists of four units: the experimental animal facility, the feed preparation facility, the breeding facility and the primate facility.
+The experimental facility as the name suggests is meant for conducting animal experiments and the feed preparation and breeding facilities take care of breeding and supply of animals and supply of feeds.
+The Primate facility that can maintains rhesus monkeys, has been added to the centre in 2004 for basic research and preclinical testing of drugs and vaccines using non human primates.
+The center has a staff strength of 64, including scientific, technical and administrative staff.
+Apart from breeding and supply of animals, the Centre regularly undertakes supply of laboratory animal feed (both for maintenance and for experimentation) and check the health and genetic integrity of laboratory animals under its care.
 It also runs regular training courses annually both at the junior (6 weeks duration) and senior level (3 months duration) for laboratory animal personnel working in government and private biomedical institutions.
-Apart from this, need based ad-hoc training courses of shorter duration are also offered.
+Apart from this, need based short duration ad-hoc training courses are also conducted on request from individuals.

 Aims & Objectives

-- Meet the research needs of the country by breeding and supplying genetically and microbiologically defined laboratory animals.
+- To meet the research needs of the country by breeding and supplying genetically and microbiologically defined laboratory animals.

-- Disseminate information on laboratory animal science and technology through human resource development by conducting training programmes, workshops and seminars and through publications.
+- To disseminate information on laboratory animal science and technology through human resource development by conducting training programmes, workshops and seminars and through publications.

-- Conduct basic research on care, breeding and management of laboratory animals and to develop animal models for biomedical research from existing as well as from the wild genetic pool.
+- To conduct basic research on care, breeding and management of laboratory animals and to develop animal models for biomedical research .

-- Act as a national reference center on Laboratory Animal Sciences and act as a liaison between India and other International agencies (WHO, ICLAS.AAALAC)
+- To serve as a national reference center on Laboratory Animal Sciences and act as a liaison between India and other International agencies such as WHO and ICLAS.